×

 When we asked expats and global nomads about the quality of medical care in Bucharest, they replied:

 "Medical services in Bucharest, are generally of good quality, with both public and private healthcare facilities available.
 Public hospitals and clinics are often crowded and may have outdated equipment, while private facilities offer more modern amenities and shorter waiting times.
 The city is home to several well-regarded hospitals and medical centers, staffed by skilled and experienced medical professionals.
 Many doctors and healthcare providers in Bucharest speak English, making communication easier for foreign patients.
 However, it is recommended for visitors to have comprehensive travel insurance to cover any potential medical expenses, as the cost of private healthcare can be high.
-Overall, Bucharest offers a range of medical services to cater to the needs of both residents and visitors," wrote one expat living in Bucharest.
+Overall, Bucharest offers a range of medical services to cater to the needs of both residents and visitors," replied one expat when asked about moving to Bucharest.

 About the Author